Vinayakroy/movies/README.md

 Now that we have all our parts assembled, how do we actually start our movies application?
 How does it wake up, load all its components, and become ready to serve movie data?
 This is where the Spring Boot Application Entry Point comes in.

+## The Master Switch: Starting Our Application
+Imagine our movies application as a complex, custom-built entertainment system.
+It has screens, speakers, a remote control receiver, and a content library.
+Before you can watch a movie, you need to flip the master power switch that brings the entire system to life, making all its different parts (screens, speakers, etc.) ready to work together.

+In the world of Spring Boot, our "master power switch" is the application entry point.
+This is the special piece of code that tells the Java Virtual Machine (JVM) where to begin execution, and then, crucially, it tells Spring Boot to kick into action, setting up everything our application needs to run.
+Without this entry point, our application would just be a collection of code files sitting there, dormant.

+The main goal of this chapter is to understand this "master switch" – what it looks like, and how it magically brings our movies application to life, preparing it to handle requests like "give me details for movie X" or "add a new review for movie Y."